elvis-onobo/easy-paystack/README.md

 ### Help This Package Get Noticed

-You can share this package with your friends and give us it a star here on Github.
+You can share this package with your friends and give it a star here on Github.